holyspiritomb/autpunk.space/src/index.md

 hero:
   name: "Autpunk.Space"
-  text: "A VitePress Site under construction"
+  text: "A VitePress Site"
-  tagline: My corner of the internet
+  tagline: a corner of the internet
   actions:
     - theme: brand
       text: Markdown Examples